yushiangfu/study-notes/e0-usb.md

 ## <a name="device"></a> Device

-Because of the excellent design and simple usage, users can easily plug and unplug the components; thus, many USB products have come out to the market.
+USB products have gained popularity due to their excellent design and user-friendly nature, allowing for easy plug-and-play functionality.
-The device types are arguably numerous, including but not limited to storage, video, audio, and human interface devices such as keyboards and mice.
+These products span a wide range of device types, including storage devices, video devices, audio devices, and human interface devices such as keyboards and mice.
+To ensure proper communication between USB devices and host controllers, each device must provide specific descriptors that contain essential information.
-Each device must clearly prepare the below descriptors for the host controller to query the details and assign addresses:
+These descriptors are used by the host controller to query device details and assign addresses.
+The main descriptors include:

-- device descriptor
+- Device Descriptor:
-    - itself basically is nothing but a container of the configuration descriptors
+  - This descriptor serves as a container for configuration descriptors.
-    - attribute: number of configurations
-    - attribute: device class, subclass, and protocol
+  - It contains attributes such as the number of configurations and device class, subclass, and protocol information.
-- configuration descriptor
+- Configuration Descriptor:
+  - This descriptor combines interfaces and power requirements for the device.
-    - combination of interfaces and power requirements, e.g., one config for bus-powered and one for self-powered
+  - For example, there may be one configuration for bus-powered operation and another for self-powered operation.
-    - attribute: number of interfaces
+  - It includes attributes such as the number of interfaces and the maximum power required.
-    - attribute: max power
-- interface descriptor
+- Interface Descriptor:
-    - it means the primary functionality, e.g., keyboard or mouse
+  - This descriptor represents the primary functionality of the device, such as a keyboard or a mouse.
-    - attribute: number of endpoints
-    - attribute: interface class, subclass, and protocol
+  - It includes attributes such as the number of endpoints and the interface class, subclass, and protocol information.
-- endpoint descriptor
+- Endpoint Descriptor:
-    - data pipe
+  - This descriptor defines the data pipe used for data transfer.
-    - attribute: transfer direction
+  - It specifies attributes such as the transfer direction (in or out) of the data.

+By providing these descriptors, USB devices enable the host controller to query their details and allocate necessary resources for proper communication.

 <p align="center"><img src="images/usb/device.png" /></p>